AMA School of MedicineQuality Education That Works

 AMA School of Medicine is the best university for studying MBBS in abroad.
 It is recognized by Medical Council of India (MCI) and World Health Organization (WHO).
 Its fees is low and affordable and provides a terrific opportunity for return on investment.
 The quality of education in AMA School of Medicine is second to none and is an excellent opportunity for Indian students who want a perfect blend of quality education and low fees.

 The best thing about studying MBBS in AMA School of Medicine is that you don’t have to learn a new language.
 All the classes will be in English and 95% of the population of Philippines speak English.
-And unlike most other colleges, the MD course in AMA School of Medicine is of a duration of 1 year.
-This not only means that the student will have an advantage of time but also, it will help him cut down the cost of accommodation and food by 6 months at least.
+The BS course in AMA School of Medicine is of a duration of 2 year from 2018 onwards.
 AMA School of Medicine became operational in the year 2008.

 Click to know more about the BS-MD Program of Philippines